 I think the biggest change has been speed and the pace of change on the part of consumers and how consumers behave… That’s both good, and it means that when you can harness that speed, you can see some really exciting fast results.
 It also can be really challenging, particularly if you’re in a crisis communication spot.
 And it can also be extremely disruptive, particularly for larger companies where decision making is a little bit slower, where the cost to risk is much higher.

-After years of building the Lyft brand into a household, and driving acqusition across online and offline channels, Kira joined Art.com as CEO in November 2016.
+After years of building the Lyft brand into a household name, and driving acqusition across online and offline channels, Kira joined Art.com as CEO in November 2016.
 She holds a number of marketing patents, including an online reputation manager, from her time in multiple marketing leadership roles at Intuit.
 Prior to Intuit, she ran consumer marketing for Trulia.

 Why you should follow her